-Fume hoods shall have UL approval.
-Approved manufacturers include those who have or may demonstrate through written certification, approved submittals, and performance data (including ASHRAE 110 test) that their fume hoods are capable of maintaining a sustained safe working environment for laboratory personnel.
+Chemical fume hoods shall have UL approval.
+Approved manufacturers include those who have or may demonstrate through written certification, approved submittals, and performance data (including ASHRAE 110 test, latest version) that their fume hoods are capable of maintaining a sustained safe working environment for laboratory personnel.